nep-pack/NonlinearEigenproblems.jl/README.md

 # NEP-PACK

-A nonlinear eigenvalue problem is the problem to determine a scalar λ and a vector v such that
-<p align="center">M(λ)v=0</p>
-where M is an nxn-matrix depending on a parameter.
-This package is a first version of methods for nonlinear eigenvalue problems in julia.
+A nonlinear eigenvalue problem is the problem to determine a scalar *λ* and a vector *v* such that *<p align="center">M(λ)v=0</p>* where *M* is an nxn-matrix depending on a parameter.
+This package is a first version of algorithms for nonlinear eigenvalue problems in julia.

 # How to use it?